hand fans collectors who visit this "Place de l'Eventail", and we thank

 sales or exhibition catalogs, or during these sales or exhibitions.

-Perhaps you are the proud owner of one of these fans, or you could tell
+You are perhaps the proud owner of one of these fans, or maybe you could tell

 happy to relate these objects to this sale of 1897.